Sarani1612/the-veggie-patch/README.md

 - press enter
 - the local clone will be created

-These instructions and more info can be found on [this GitHub Help Page](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
+These instructions and more info can be found at [this GitHub Help Page](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 ### Issues
 - **Updating a recipe**: I initially got a KeyError message when trying to update a recipe.
 It turned out that the following line was the issue:\